Master Policy Insurance / Homeowner Responsibility

 You are encouraged to maintain your unit and all mechanical equipment appurtenant to your home in good working order.
 In this regard, HVAC condensation lines should be cleared on a regular basis, furnace and clothes dryer filter/vents should be regularly cleaned, outside water lines should be turned off and drained before could weather occurs, units should be kept warm enough to prevent freezing of pipes, washer hoses should be replaced before they dry rot burst (rubber hoses are never a good idea), water heaters should be checked and repaired and care should be taken concerning what is put into drainage and sewer systems,.
 Your cooperation in maintaining your home and being a responsible homeowner will assist everyone in keeping the costs of insurance as low as possible and will contribute to the overall well being, health, safety, and financial stability of the condominium community.

-If you are a Unit Owner and your financial institution requires information about our Master Insurance Policy (Certificate of Insurance), please contact the office of our State Farm Representative, Steve Masciarelli, at 410-266-5000.
+If you are a Unit Owner and your financial institution requires information about our Master Insurance Policy (Certificate of Insurance), please contact the office of our State Farm Representative, Felix Kuteyi, at 410-697-3030.
 Ask for Liz, and she will be able to assist you.
 Please note that the Fairwinds Office is not able to provide the required documents!